partner of Oberlin Center for the Arts

 NOYO's administrative and artistic staff are among the most experienced and dedicated music educators in northeast Ohio.

-Peggie O’Neal Willett is Director of Elementary/Middle Orchestras for the Avon Local Schools.
+Peggie O’Neal Willett is retired Director of Middle Orchestras for Avon Local Schools.
 She has taught strings in Ohio, Pennsylvania and Texas.
 She brings to the classroom and podium a wealth of experience gained from her work as an orchestra director, teacher, adjudicator, clinician and conductor.
 Mrs. Willett holds a Bachelor of Music Education from Baldwin Wallace University and a Master of Music Education from West Chester University.

 Colin holds degrees in composition from the University of Maryland, Baltimore County (BA summa cum laude), the University of Illinois at Urbana-Champaign (MMus), Brunel University, West London (MPhil), and the University of Minnesota, Twin Cities (PhD).
-In addition to his work with NOYO and his activities as a composer of concert and electroacoustic music, a collaborator with theatre and dance artists, and an occasional writer on music, he serves as the Managing Editor for 113 Composers Collective (St. Paul, MN).

 1 of 22